wndlovu/wndlovu/README.md

 Hi!
 I'm Wayne (she/her) and I am an incoming Geology Master's student at the University of Kansas.
-I will be joining the [HEAL@KGS](https://www.samzipper.com/) lab where I will be working on hydrology work with Dr. Sam Zipper.
+I will be joining the [HEAL@KGS](https://www.samzipper.com/) lab where I will be doing hydrology research with Dr. Sam Zipper.

 -------------